 “Well, what are you waiting for mate?
 Sing us a song or get off.”

 There was a chorus of laughter from the crowd.
-Daniel looked down once more at his friend, his guitar.
+Daniel looked down once more at his friend - his guitar.
 He knew that he must run with it or play it.
-His stiff arm lifted itslef, almost involuntarily.
+His stiff arm lifted itself, almost involuntarily.
 His breath was short and pronounced.
 He felt naked, humiliated, judged.
 But something inside him moved his hand to feel those familiar strings.
-As soon as he heard those first notes peirce the unfriendly murmering, his mind focused, his breath released and he looked up.
-He played the ten second introduction, which now caught the attention of several omnlookers, some of who slowly sank in their seats, giving his sound their attention.
+As soon as he heard those first notes pierce the unfriendly murmering, his mind focused, his breath released and he looked up.
+He played the ten second introduction, which now caught the attention of several onlookers, some of who slowly sank in their seats, giving his sound their attention.
 And then, he breathed deeply and started to sing softly.

 “Pushing through the crowds, passing by the tills

 There's that overwhelming odour of a thousand perfumes

 The sound of cards and pins and ringing sounds of money

 And I have to leave this place in a maddened hurry